WPP-Public/akqa-nz-silverstripe-optimisedimage/README.md

 * binDirectory
 * optimisingQuality

-In order to enable the optimising of images resampled by SilverStripe, at the very least `enabledCommands` needs to be overridden in your own config.
+At the very least `enabledCommands` needs to be overridden in your own config in order to enable the optimising of images resampled by SilverStripe.

 This can be done as follows,